michaeljclark/riscv-probe/README.md

 ## Build

-The build system uses `RISCV_PREFIX` as the toolchain prefix and expects the toolchain to be present in the `PATH` environment variable.
-The default value for `RISCV_PREFIX` is `riscv64-unknown-elf-` however this can be overridden e.g. `make RISCV_PREFIX=riscv64-unknown-linux-gnu-`.
+The build system uses `CROSS_COMPILE` as the toolchain prefix and expects the toolchain to be present in the `PATH` environment variable.
+The default value for `CROSS_COMPILE` is `riscv64-unknown-elf-` however this can be overridden e.g. `make CROSS_COMPILE=riscv64-unknown-linux-gnu-`.
 The build system expects a multilib toolchain as it uses the same toolchain to build for _riscv32_ and _riscv64_.
 Make sure to use `--enable-multilib` when configuring [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain).